jsnal/portal/src/wiki/git/index.md

 $ git diff branchA...branchB
 ```

-## Remove a Git Submodule
+## Remove a Submodule

-1) Delete the relevant section from the `.gitmodules` file.
+1. Delete the relevant section from the `.gitmodules` file.

-2) Stage the `.gitmodules` changes:
+2. Stage the `.gitmodules` changes:

 ```
 git add .gitmodules
 ```

-3) Delete the relevant section from `.git/config`.
+3. Delete the relevant section from `.git/config`.

-4) Remove the submodule files from the working tree and index:
+4. Remove the submodule files from the working tree and index:

 ```
 git rm --cached path_to_submodule (no trailing slash).
 ```

-5) Remove the submodule's `.git` directory:
+5. Remove the submodule's `.git` directory:

 ```
 rm -rf .git/modules/path_to_submodule
 ```

-6) Commit the changes:
+6. Commit the changes:

 ```
 git commit -m "Removed submodule NAME"
 ```

-7) Delete the now untracked submodule files:
+7. Delete the now untracked submodule files:

 ```
 rm -rf path_to_submodule
 ```

-## Hard reset a single file
+## Hard reset file or directory

 Usually I just want to reset the whole project using the following command: